m3lk0rbot/Chrome-Mnemonic/README.md

 **Implementation**: See `background.js` for the revisit notification logic using `chrome.webNavigation` and `chrome.history` APIs.

-### Future Enhancements (Post-Hackathon)
+### Future Enhancements

-After the hackathon, we plan to enhance the notification system with advanced Chrome AI API capabilities:
+New plan to enhance the notification system with advanced Chrome AI API capabilities:

 #### Enhanced AI-Powered Notifications
 - **Detailed Summaries**: Use Chrome AI API (Summarizer, LanguageModel) to generate intelligent summaries of what changed on the page since the last visit